afanasyevp/cryoem_tools/README.md

 ### convert_to_tif.sh
 Batch coverter of the mrc movies to tif (LZW compression by IMOD)

+### data_collection_alarm.py
+monitors changes in the number of movie-files in the folder.
+In case the number of movie-files is constant over certain period of time (20 min by default), it will send you an email.
+It can also send you an email to confirm the data collection is OK.

 ### invert.sh
 Inverts handedness of the 3D-reconstruction using relion_image_handler